 Pothole Dome Trail is a 1 mile lightly trafficked out and back trail located near Yosemite National Park, California that features beautiful wild flowers and is good for all skill levels.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from June until September.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from June until September.

 There is no trail, so to speak.
 You take a short trail from the trailhead/ parking lot and when you reach the east side of the dome, scramble up the rock.